 - And many others.

 MySQL Cluster is a multi-server version.
 It distributes the load and can operate in real time without waiting or failure.
-In this case the engine is NDB and no one of more traditional engine above.
+In this case the NDB engine is used beside one of more traditional engine above.
 Version 7.2GA can process one billion transactions per minute.
 It is open source, only the support requires a fee.

 Most programming languages can be used to access the DBMS, so to make requests.
 The most commonly used languages are PHP and Java.